-As of May 1, there are three vacancies.
-Two applicants are waiting for Housing Choice Voucher approval before moving in and a third is in the intake process.
+As of June 1, there are two vacancies.
+Two applicants are waiting for Housing Choice Voucher approval before moving in.
 While there is no specific subsidy tied to these units, accepted applicants do have a preference for an HCV voucher.